BrettCawley/brettcawley.github.io/_posts/2018-8-19-Install-Lightning-On-Windows.md

 ### Download tools
 * [Install git for windows](https://git-scm.com/download/win) and accept all defaults.
 Go needs git to pull source code from github.
 * [Install Go](https://golang.org/dl/) and accept all defaults. `lnd` is written in Go and this is needed to compile from source.
-Version at time of writing is 1.10.3.
+Version at time of writing is `1.11.2`.
 * [Install Cygwin](https://www.cygwin.com/) **important** install *"make"* from the *"devel"* package.
 Cygwin is a unix-like terminal for Windows.

 ### Setup Tools
-We use `dep` to manage dependencies, so open up a new cygwin terminal and run the following: Wait for it to finish installing.
+We use `dep` to manage dependencies, so open up a new cygwin terminal and run the following: (It will take a short amount of time, so wait for it to finish installing)

 ```bash
 go get -u github.com/golang/dep/cmd/dep